Sinskiy/seterraextra/chromium/README.md

     <details>
     <summary>For Chrome & Brave (tested on Brave)</summary>

-    You need to click on extensions icon in the top right corner, and then click `manage extensions` (or just type `chrome://extensions` in URL search bar)
+    You need to click on extensions icon in the top right corner, and then click `manage extensions` (or just type `chrome://extensions` in the search bar)
     </details>

     </br>